Bergolak, 0.5 mg tablets 2 pcs

 Interaction

-The concomitant use of cabergoline with macrolides is not recommended due to possible increased plasma concentrations of cabergoline.
+The simultaneous use of cabergoline with macrolides is not recommended due to a possible increase in the concentration of cabergoline in the blood plasma.

-The mechanism of interaction of macrolides with cabergoline is not well understood, but appears to be due to the ability of macrolides and cabergoline to competitively inhibit the cytochrome P450 system.
+The mechanism of interaction between macrolides and cabergoline has not been sufficiently studied, but is apparently explained by the ability of macrolides and cabergoline to competitively inhibit the cytochrome P450 system.

 Overdose

-Treatment: gastric lavage, BP control, administration of dopamine receptor antagonists (phenothiazine derivatives, butyrophenone, thioxanthene, metoclopramide).
+Treatment: gastric lavage, blood pressure control, administration of dopamine receptor antagonists (phenothiazine derivatives, butyrophenone, thioxanthene, metoclopramide).

 ---|---|